The Thirteenth Floor

 |Domestic Gross: $11,916,661||Overseas Gross: $6,647,427|

 After the success of Independence Day, Roland Emmerich and Dean Devlin’s Centropolis production company were courted by most studios and they landed a massive deal at Sony in 1998.
-Centropolis would be housed at Sony with a three year first look deal, with the overhead of Centropolis costing $15 million.
+Centropolis would be housed at Sony with a three year first look deal and the overhead of cost the studio $15 million.
 In 2001 Sony did not renew the deal, after it only produced the lousy Godzilla (1998) which cost so much to market it barely made it into the black; the dud The Thirteenth Floor, which Sony wasted its time and resources on a pricey marketing campaign; and The Patriot (2000), which also barely squeaked into profit.

 Sony handled global distribution on The Thirteenth Floor and dated the pic for the Memorial Day holiday frame on May 28, 1999.
 Along with no bankable leads and dreadful reviews, the movie had the extra misfortune of opening not even two months after The Matrix (still in release), which The Thirteenth Floor was criticized as being a low-rent version of.
 Also adding clutter to the sci-fi marketplace was Star Wars: Episode I – The Phantom Menace which opened the weekend prior.

 The Thirteenth Floor was dead on arrival with $3,322,416 — placing #5 for the weekend led by The Phantom Menace.
 Audiences that showed up hated the movie and gave it a D+ cinemascore, but despite the toxic word of mouth, it dipped 39.7% to $2,004,461 the following session — but it was too little too late.
 The domestic run closed with a terrible $11,916,661.